Volume 9, Issue 3 (7-2023) RABMS 2023, 9(3): 143-153 | Back to browse issues page

 Send citation to:

 Prajapat R, Jain S. Analysis the Effectiveness of Remdesivir, Galidesivir, Sofosbuvir, Tenofovir and Ribavirin as Potential Therapeutic Drug target against SARS-Cov-2 RNA-Dependent RNA Polymerase (RdRp): An in Silico Docking Study.
-RABMS 2023; 9 (3) :143-153
+Journal of Research in Applied and Basic Medical Sciences 2023; 9 (3) :143-153

 URL: http://ijrabms.umsu.ac.ir/article-1-261-en.html